Topics: Accounts Payable Automation, Finance and Accounting Transformation

 Accounts Payable Turnover Ratio in Days = 365 / Accounts Payable Turnover Ratio

-Understanding Accounts Payable Turnover Through Examples
+Understanding Accounts Payable Turnover Ratio Through Examples

 To grasp the concept of accounts payable (AP) turnover, let’s consider two straightforward scenarios: one where a company pays its bills the day after they arrive, and another where it pays all bills at the end of each month.